yogsototh/krambook/README.md

 [^1]: `kramdown` is an amelioration of the original markdown format.

 - Download this source.
-- Change the title of your document and the author name in the `template.tex` file.
+- Edit the `config.rb` file (set title, author name and pdf filename)
 - Create and write in `kramdown` format
 - run `rake` (or `rake compile`) to create and show a `.pdf` file.